OpenPrinting/openprinting.github.io/_posts/2022-04-12-OpenPrinting News - April 2022.md

 Even without the renaming the API of the libcupsfilters in cups-filters 2.x is not compatible with the libcupsfilters of the 1.x series.
 Therefore I have [**bumped the library's soname to 2**](https://github.com/OpenPrinting/cups-filters/commit/ef2d2b13b3b2).
 I have also set the version number to the one of the [**first planned release: 2.0b1**](https://github.com/OpenPrinting/cups-filters/commit/8691d15327).

 The new cups-filters will also drop support for old software.
-At least CUPS 2.2.2, Ghostscript 9.56.0 (if GHostscript is used), and QPDF 10.3.2 are required.
+At least CUPS 2.2.2, Ghostscript 9.56.0 (if Ghostscript is used), and QPDF 10.3.2 are required.
 Note that no yet all of the conditionals are removed.

 When compiling on Ubuntu 22.04 (gcc 11.2.0) there are **no compiler warnings**.